-Measuring nearly 74 metres from nose to tail, the A350-1000 is the longest-fuselage version of Airbus’ all-new family of widebody jetliners, which is designed for high efficiency, maximum reliability and optimised performance.
+Measuring nearly 74 metres from nose to tail, the A350-1000 – scheduled to enter service in 2017 – is the longest-fuselage version of Airbus’ all-new family of widebody jetliners, which is designed for high efficiency, maximum reliability and optimised performance.

 In a typical two-class configuration, the A350-1000 seats a total of 369 passengers.
 Combined with a range of 8,000 nautical miles, this represents a significant revenue-generating advantage for operators.
 The aircraft also can be configured for a higher-density layout to accommodate up to 400 passengers.